Links on Android Authority may earn us a commission. Learn more.

 Use a VPN to block YouTube ads

 One of the more comprehensive ways to knock out ads is with a VPN.
-In many ways, it works the same as an ad blocker, though you have some added freedoms to enjoy.
+It works the same as an ad blocker in many ways, though you have some added freedoms to enjoy.
 VPNs help to safeguard your data and browsing history against prying eyes, so you shouldn’t have to worry about targeted ads either.

 See also: What is a VPN, and why do you need one?